Welsh Rarebit Souffle

 First melt the butter in a small saucepan, blend in the flour and cook for a minute or two before adding the milk very gradually, stirring all the time.

 Let the mixture bubble for 2 minutes, take the saucepan off the heat and stir in the mustard, Worcestershire sauce, a little cayenne, some salt and freshly milled pepper.
 Next beat the egg yolks, stir them into the sauce and leave it on one side to cool for a minute.
 Now toast the bread on one side.
 Then beat the grated cheeses into the sauce mixture.
 Whisk the egg whites until stiff and, using a metal spoon, carefully fold them into the cheese mixture.
+Watch how to Separate Eggs in our Cookery School Video on this page.

 Cover each slice (on the untoasted side) liberally with the cheese mixture.
 Pop the slices under a medium grill and when the tops are golden brown, light and puffy, serve at once.